hschott/ficum/README.md

 * `*` is a placeholder for zero or more characters

 When a Test contains a wildcard the comparsion is changed from `EQUALS` to `LIKE` and from `NOT EQUALS` to `NOT LIKE`.

+### Collection size check

+When the selector name matches a `java.util.Collection` and the argument is an `java.lang.Integer` the collections size is compared against the arguemnt.

 ## The complete [ABNF](https://en.wikipedia.org/wiki/Augmented_Backus%E2%80%93Naur_Form)